mgamal91/UDACITY/01-NLP/README.md

 - For Production Env/runs on (localhost:3000):
 ***Note: If you made any modifications and need to re-build the dist folder start with 1 else do step 2 only)***
+- Console#1:
-1) npm run build-prod
+        - npm run build-prod
+    - Console#2 (start express server):
-2) npm start
+        - npm run start

 ## <a name="notes">Notes:</a>:
-- For URL check you recommended using "Regex" so i did some googling to understand how to do it, and i found the following on [stackoverflow](https://stackoverflow.com/questions/30970068/js-regex-url-validation), but i actually did more googling to understand the concept.
+- For URL check you recommended using "Regex" so i did some googling to understand how to do it, and i found the following on [stackoverflow](https://stackoverflow.com/questions/30970068/js-regex-url-validation), but i actually did more googling to understand the concept (inside the URL check i added all the comments i found)

 - The original package.json file was originally a file by "Mr.Mostafa Bohram" our group Session Lead